WannaFIy/mask_AD/README.md

 This is MaskRCNN model trained for blurring advertising on the streets.
-Fork from https://github.com/matterport/Mask_RCNN.git
+From https://github.com/matterport/Mask_RCNN.git

 # Examples
 <p align="center">